jimmybgammyknee/RaScALL/README.md

 ## Generating custom fusion and variant targets

 While the targets provided represent commonly observed fusions and clinically relevant sequence variants this list is not complete.
 ALL is a highly heterogenous disease and a large number of rare or novel fusions have been identified and implicated in disease development and progression.
 Furthermore, research is regularly identifying additional clinically relevant variants.
-To enable users to generate their own list of desired fusion/SNV/InDel targets we have generated two scripts for producing user defined fusions and sequence variants.
+To enable users to generate their own list of desired fusion/SNV/InDels for investigation we have generated two scripts for producing user defined fusions and sequence variants.
 This script requires a gtf file and associated reference genome.

-To generate custom fusion targets a tab separated text file listing the genes and exons involved in the fusion as well as desired length of targets is needed.
-Columns within the text file should represent 1.
-Gene name of 5' fusion partner; 2.
-Exon range listing exons that are  likely break-points for 5' fusion partner; 3.
-Gene name of 3' fusion partner; 4.
-Exon range listing exons that are  likely break-points for 3' fusion partner; Desired target length (Note 62 is the minimum target length for k-mer size 31.
+To generate custom fusion targets a tab separated text file listing the genes, transcript identifier and exons involved in the fusion as well as desired length of targets is needed.
+Columns within the text file should represent:
+      1. Gene name of 5' fusion partner;
+      2. Transcript identifier for the 5' fusion partern transcript to be utilised for generating the target;
+      3. Exon range listing exons that are  likely break-points for 5' fusion partner;
+      4. Gene name of 3' fusion partner;
+      5. Transcript identifier for the 5' fusion partern transcript to be utilised for generating the target;
+      6. Exon range listing exons that are likely break-points for 3' fusion partner;
+      7. Desired target length (Note 62 is the minimum target length for k-mer size 31.
 Longer targets can be specified (e.g. 100 or 150 but must be an even number).

 For example:

 ```
-cat fusionPairs.txt
+cat fusion_file.txt
-MEF2D	4:8	CSF1R	10:12	62
-MEF2D	4:8	BCL9	8:11	62
-MEF2D	4:8	SS18	5:7	62
+gene1_symbol      gene1_id    gene1_exons gene2_symbol      gene2_id    gene2_exons target_length
+EBF1  NM_024007   11:15 PDGFRB      NM_002609   9:11  62

 ```

+The above text file would be used to generate 15 fusion target sequences for EBF1::PDGFRB, combining sequence from the EBF1 ref-seq transcript NM_024007 exons 11 to 15 with sequence from PDGFRB ref-seq transcript NM_002609 exons 9 to 11.

+Note that the gene_id (transcript identifier) needs to be present in the gtf file and version you provide for creating target sequences.
+If utilising an ensembl gtf file then replace with the ensembl transcript_id for the gene of interest.

 1. To view the required arguments for custom_fusion_targets.sh: